 Due to the focus on a problem specific to the company and the short duration of this grant, any intellectual property arising from the project will belong to the company.
 While NSERC does not require that a research agreement be concluded between the host institution and the company, NSERC's Policy on Intellectual Property should be consulted to ensure that all parties, including any students involved, are aware of their obligations (refer also to Graduate student involvement in the Eligible Expenses section).

 Proposals can be submitted at any time using an Application for a Grant form (Form 101), an Information Required from Organizations Participating in Research Partnerships Programs form (Form 183A) and a Personal Data Form (Form 100).

 A letter of support from the company involved in the project must be provided outlining:

 Projects are expected to start within a few weeks from the date of the award letter.
+Grant funds will normally be available within approximately 30 days of an award decision.
+Terms and Conditions of Award detailing the responsibilities of participants in the collaboration and regulations concerning the grant will be provided at that time.
 Any expenses related to the project that are incurred prior to the award date will not be covered by the grant.
-Applicants will normally be limited to two new Engage Grants awarded in each fiscal year.
+Applicants are limited to two new Engage Grants awarded in each fiscal year.